CampusConnect is adapted from the AddressBook Level-3 created by the SE-EDU initiative.

 The Model component,

-• stores the currently 'selected' Person objects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiable ObservableList<Person> that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+Person objects (which are contained in a UniquePersonList object).Person objects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiable ObservableList<Person> that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.UserPref object that represents the user’s preferences.
+This is exposed to the outside as a ReadOnlyUserPref objects.Model represents data entities of the domain, they should make sense on their own without depending on other components)Note: An alternative (arguably, a more OOP) model is given below.
+It has a Tag list in the AddressBook, which Person references.
+This allows AddressBook to only require one Tag object per unique tag, instead of each Person needing their own Tag objects.

 API : Storage.java